ThePrimeagen/rust-for-typescript-devs/lessons/02-learn-rust/A-iterators.md

 do these steps _IN ORDER_.

 * every other line
-* skip the first two
+* skip the first two lines
-* print the next two
+* print two lines

 <br/>
 <br/>